tohagan/cli-config/README.md

 ### Design & Features:

   - Although usable in any node package, the API is primarily designed for command line interfaces.
-  - Configuration files and command line options use one schema in your package `defaults.config` file.
+  - Configuration files and command line options use one schema defined in your package `defaults.config` file.
   - Add comments in your `defaults.config` file so the user can understand how to configure their local copy.
-Our JSON parser safely strips these comments.
-  - If you set the `clone: true` flag, it create a local user setting file in `~/.<appname>.config` copied from the package `defaults.config` file.
+  - If you set the `clone: true` flag, it creates an initial user settings file in `~/.<appname>.config` copied from the package `defaults.config` file
-  - When users settings file is create it will initially replace all the options in the `default.config` file it was copied from, however we still perform a merge with it since a future upgrade of your app may add new attributes that will need to be defaulted via the new `default.config` file.
+  - When users settings file is create it will initially override all the options in the `default.config` file it was copied from, however we still perform a merge with `defaults.config` since a future upgrade of your app may add new properties that will need to be defaulted via your new `default.config` file.
-  - To support furture upgrades of the local config file, it's recommended that you `defaults.config` file includes a _schema property set to the current schema version number so future versions of your app can detect that the local config file is out of date and may need to be upgraded.
+  - To support future upgrades of the user settings file, it's recommended that your `defaults.config` file includes a `_schema` property set to the current schema version number so future versions of your app can detect that the user settings file is out of date and may need to be upgraded.

 ### Examples: